UAlbertaALTLab/itwewina/docs/glossary.md

 A **descriptive** [FST] operates on orthographically dubious text.
-This means that the text may be written in a non-standard orthography, make some common spelling mistakes, and may be lacking accents or aspiration marks where they would be required in "correct" text.
+This means that the text may be written in a non-standard orthography, make some common spelling mistakes, and may be lacking diacritics or aspiration ('h') where they would be required in "correct" text.
 Think [descriptive linguistics](https://en.wikipedia.org/wiki/Linguistic_description).
-In practice, we use **descriptive [analyzers]** to accept input and [word forms][] however people may type it---we allow for some wiggle-room and forgive orthographic mistakes, in the hope that the FST will find the most appropriate analysis.
+In practice, we use **descriptive [analyzers][]** to accept input and [word forms][] in whatever way people may type it---we allow for some wiggle-room and forgive spelling mistakes, in the hope that the FST will find the most appropriate analysis.

 FST
 ---